It’s finally Friday and I am so glad.

 1.Preheat oven to 450˚F. Line a baking sheet with parchment paper or aluminum foil.
 (This will prevent food from sticking and make cleanup easier.)
 Pour a drop of extra virgin olive oil onto the prepared baking sheet and rub it in with your hand or a paper towel.2.
 Pat fish filets dry with paper towels.
 As you dry each filet, lay it on the prepared baking sheet, being sure to leave a little space between filets, as this will help them to cook evenly.
 If your fish filets have skin on them, lay the filets skin side-down on the baking sheet.
 (The skin will come off easily once the fish is cooked.)

+3. Sprinkle fish filets with sea salt and drizzle them with extra virgin olive oil.
+(Roughly 1-2 teaspoons of oil per small fish filet; about 2 teaspoons to 1 tablespoon per large filet.
+You basically want to use enough oil to coat the top of the fish.
+If desired, you can spread the oil over the fish filets using the back of a spoon or your own clean fingers.)
+4. Place baking sheet in the oven and cook until fish filets are fully cooked.
+(You can cut lemon wedges while the fish is in the oven.)
+Very thin fish, like sole, can take as little as 6-8 minutes to cook.
+Medium-thick fish filets (like striped bass) can take closer to 12 minutes, while thicker filets (cod, halibut) may take around 15 or 16 minutes.
+Note, however, that these cooking times are only guidelines, and that they can always vary depending on the size of the fish filets and the strength of your oven.
 5. Here’s the best way to check if fish is done cooking: when you suspect that the fish might be ready, carefully remove the baking sheet from the oven.
 (Be sure to close the oven door promptly.)
 Press on the fish with the back of a spoon or with your finger.
 (Make sure your hands are clean and be careful, as the fish may be hot.)
 If the fish flakes apart easily, it’s cooked.
 If the fish still seems quite firm, as if it’s pushing back at you rather than falling apart, then it needs to cook a little longer.
 (Fish filets cook quickly, so you should check on them again every couple minutes.)
+6. When the fish filets are done cooking, transfer them to serving plates using a spatula.
+(If you don’t have a spatula, try using a couple large serving spoons instead.)
+If you want, you can spoon some of the pan juices over the fish.
+(The juices are very flavorful.)
+Serve with lemon wedges, if desired, for squeezing over the fish. |

 For step-by-step instructions with pictures, visit the Kitchenista’s website for more recipe details.

-I hope everyone has a very relaxing weekend, take some time for yourself!!:)
+I hope everyone has a very relaxing weekend, take some time for yourself!!

 Have a fantastic Friday!